-Guide for Using Diffusion Indexes and Composite Indexes
+Guide for Using Composite Indexes and Diffusion Indexes

 The indexes of business conditions are summary measures for aggregate economic activity.
-They are designed to be a useful tool for analyzing current state and forecasting future economic conditions.
-They are indexes that combine the behavior of key cyclical indicators that represent widely differing activities of the economy such as production, employment, etc.
+They are designed to be a useful tool for analyzing current conditions, and for forecasting future economic conditions.
+They are indexes that combine the behavior of key cyclical indicators that represent widely differing activities of the economy such as production, employment, and many more.

 The composite indexes are used to identify the volume of overall business activities by composing percentage changes of selected indicators.
-On the other hand, diffusion indexes are used to determine turning points of the business cycle, among other purposes, by counting changes in directions of selected indicators.
+On the other hand, diffusion indexes are used to measure the degree of propagation of economic expansion, among other purposes, by counting the number of indicators with the same direction of changes.

 (Objective)